Comparative e-backtests for general risk measures: Concluding remarks

 \section{Concluding remarks}

-This paper develops a comprehensive e-value-based framework for both standard and comparative backtesting of risk measure forecasts.
-Building on \citet{WWZ25}, which introduced e-tests into the standard backtesting framework for VaR and ES, we extend their ideas in two major directions: (i) We extend the framework to a broader class of risk measures, including expectile, variantile, and many other identifiable risk measures. (ii) We establish a model-free comparative backtesting framework that enables meaningful and anytime-valid comparison between internal and standard forecasting models, even in cases where both traditional null hypotheses are rejected or not rejected simultaneously.
+This paper develops a comprehensive e-value-based framework for comparative backtests of risk measure forecasts.
+Our method is model-free and sequentially valid.
+Through simulation and real data, we demonstrate two practical approaches: (i) applying the e-backtest across the entire dataset with heatmap visualization, which performs at least as well as existing tests and often better; (ii) restarting the e-process at chosen or random points for dynamic, sequential comparisons.
+Our method is robust to model misspecification, dependence, and structural changes, enabling real-time, valid inference for model evaluation even in cases where both traditional null hypotheses are rejected or not rejected simultaneously.

 Financial regulatory comparative backtest and statistical model selection are not essentially the same problem due to their different initial purposes and practical constraints.
 Besides the ample studies of statistical model selection problems, we focus our study on proposing a model-free sequential comparative backtesting method.
 We expect more future work on comparative backtests for the interests of financial regulation.
+Also, future research on optimizing betting strategies and error control for multiple testing will be of great interest.